boutproject/BOUT-dev/manual/sphinx/user_docs/boundary_options.rst

     };

 (where the implementations have been removed for clarity).
-Which has a pointer to a ``BoundaryRegion`` object specifying which region this boundary is operating on.
+Which has a pointer to a :cpp:class:`BoundaryRegion` object specifying which region this boundary is operating on.

 Boundary conditions need to be imposed on the initial conditions (after